MarkAdell/personal-website/content/blog/good-code-bad-code-notes.md

 showTopProgressBar: true
 ---

+Below are my notes from the book Good Code, Bad Code.
+These notes are not a summary; they are copied and pasted directly from the book.
+While these notes cover most of the ideas in the book, it is still recommended to read the book itself, as it contains more in-depth explanations and lots of code examples.

 ## Chapter 1 (Code Quality)

+### Notes

 - There are four high-level goals that I aim to achieve when writing code:
 	1. It should work